streats/streats.github.io/index.md

 * [Making my resume accessible](/making-resume-accessible.md) - how I optimized my resume for accessibility.

 ## Contact me
-[@streats_ on Twitter](https://twitter.com/streats_), though I rarely use it.
+I'm [@streats_ on Twitter](https://twitter.com/streats_), though I rarely use it.
-You can also contact me by [filing an issue on my GitHub](https://github.com/streats/streats.github.io/issues)
+You can also [file an issue on my GitHub](https://github.com/streats/streats.github.io/issues) with feedback, suggestions, or bugs.

 ## Acknowledgements

-Many thanks to nicolas van for their [Easy Markdown to Github Pages](https://nicolas-van.github.io/easy-markdown-to-github-pages/) article which helped me set up a simple, responsive, accessible static site.
+Many thanks to [Nicolas Vanhoren](https://github.com/nicolas-van) for their [Easy Markdown to Github Pages](https://nicolas-van.github.io/easy-markdown-to-github-pages/) article which helped me set up a simple, responsive, accessible static site in just a few minutes.